-115.81 Medical and mental health screenings; history of sexual abuse Auditor Overall Determination: Meets Standard Auditor Discussion The intake staff fax the screening directly to the nurse immediately after the screening is complete.
+115.81 Medical and mental health screenings; history of sexual abuse Auditor Overall Determination: Meets Standard Auditor Discussion The intake staff notify the nurse if an inmate states they have a previous sexual abuse history during their screening.
+These instructions are directly on the screening form under the question regarding previous sexual abuse history.
 The nurse meets with all inmates within 14 days of intake.
 If inmates disclosed victimization on their screening, they may discuss services with the nurse during their visit.
-The nurse would require informed consent before reporting information about prior sexual victimization that did not occur with an institutional setting.
+The nurse would require informed consent before reporting information about prior sexual victimization that did not occur in an institutional setting.

 115.82 Access to emergency medical and mental health services Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed administrators, staff, offenders, the nurse and reviewed the PREA policy.
 Offender victims of sexual abuse receive timely, unimpeded access to emergency medical treatment and crisis intervention services, the nature and scope of which are determined by medical practitioners according to their professional judgment.
 The PREA policy documents PREA requirements for access to emergency medical and mental health services.
-Emergency services would be provided by St. Francis Hospital.
+Emergency services would be provided by St. Francis Hospital or Sanford Fargo Medical Center.
 Emergency medical and mental health services are provided without charge to inmates.

-115.83 Ongoing medical and mental health care for sexual abuse victims and abusers Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed administrators and the nurse and reviewed the PREA policy.
+Ongoing medical and mental health care for sexual abuse victims and abusers

+The auditor interviewed administrators and the nurse and reviewed the PREA policy.
 Richland County Jail offers a medical evaluation and, as appropriate, offers treatment to all offenders who have been victimized by sexual abuse in any prison, jail, lockup, or juvenile facility.
 The evaluation and treatment of such victims include, as appropriate, follow-up services, treatment plans, and, when necessary, referrals for continued care following their transfer to, or placement in, other facilities, or their release from custody.
 Richland County Jail provides such victims with medical and mental health services consistent with the community level of care.
 The nurse can refer the inmate for further mental health services if required.
 Offender victims of sexual abuse while incarcerated are offered tests for sexually transmitted infections as medically appropriate.
 Treatment services are provided to the victim without financial cost and regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.
+If a female inmate of the Richard County Corrections states that sexual abuse involving vaginal penetration occurred while incarcerated, she well be offered free pregnancy testing and pregnancy counseling through the Richland County Family Planning Clinic.

-115.86 Sexual abuse incident reviews Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed administrators.
+Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed the administrators.
 There were no incidents to review.
 The incident review process is outlined within policy.
 The Richland County Jail will conduct a sexual abuse incident review at the conclusion of every sexual abuse investigation, including where the allegation has not been substantiated, unless the allegation has been determined to be unfounded.
 This review will occur within 30 days of the conclusion of the investigation.
 The review team includes upper-level management officials, with input from line supervisors, investigators, and medical practitioners.
 The Richland County Jail uses a form that includes all the required questions such as motivation, adequate staffing levels, monitoring technology and whether there are any recommendations for improvement.